"Your Windows Computer Could Be Infected With Viruses!" removal instructions

 What is "Your Windows Computer Could Be Infected With Viruses!"?

-"Your Windows Computer Could Be Infected With Viruses!" is a scam which is promoted on an untrustworthy website that encourages its visitors to remove viruses with a potentially unwanted application (PUA).
-Neither websites of this type or software that is promoted through them should be trusted.
-If this page was opened randomly, then it is very likely that there is some PUA already installed on a browser or computer.
-Apps of this type usually cause unwanted redirects, gather various data about their users and feed them with intrusive ads.
+"Your Windows Computer Could Be Infected With Viruses!" is a scam promoted on an untrustworthy website that encourages visitors to remove viruses with a potentially unwanted application (PUA).
+Neither websites of this type nor software promoted through them should ever be trusted.
+If this page opens randomly, it is likely that there is a PUA already installed on the browser or computer.
+PUAs usually cause unwanted redirects, gather user-data, and deploy intrusive ads.

-According to this scam website, a Windows computer could be infected with viruses.
+According to this scam website, the Windows computer could be infected with viruses.
 It is stated that over 98% of computers have harmful/malicious files or programs (including phishing software and spyware) stored/installed on the operating systems.
-Website's visitors are informed that their systems could be at risk at irreversible damage and that those malicious files and/or programs should be removed immediately.
-It is mentioned that some personal and banking information might be at risk as well.
+Website visitors are informed that their systems could be at risk of irreversible damage and that those malicious files and/or programs should be removed immediately.
+It is stated that some personal and banking information might also be at risk.
 This scam website encourages people to scan their systems by clicking the "Proceed" button.
-If clicked, this page starts a fake scan that.
-Once finished, it encourages people to download and install the PC Cleaner program because a computer could be harmed with malware such as "Ransomware 2.0" and "Trojan.Win32.SendIP.15".
-According to this website, the PC Cleaner will detect and remove these viruses, to download it visitors are encouraged to press the "Download and Repair" button.
-However, it actually downloads another unwanted application called Qbit PC Speedup.
-As we mentioned in our introduction, programs that are promoted through questionable, deceptive websites should not be trusted/downloaded and installed.
-This scam page should be ignored and closed.
-If it cannot be done the usual way, then we recommend to end browser's process via Task Manager.
-Note that if the closed browsing session will be restored the next time a browser is opened, it will reopen the same scam website again.
+If clicked, this web page starts a fake scan.
+Once finished, it encourages people to download and install the PC Cleaner program, since the computer could be harmed with malware such as "Ransomware 2.0" and "Trojan.Win32.SendIP.15".
+According to this website, PC Cleaner will detect and remove these viruses.
+To download the software, visitors are encouraged to press the "Download and Repair" button, however, this actually downloads another unwanted application called Qbit PC Speedup.
+As mentioned, programs that are promoted through dubious, deceptive websites should not be trusted, downloaded, or installed.
+Ignore the messages on this scam website and closed it.
+If this cannot be done in the usual way, end the browser process via Task Manager.
+Note that if the closed browsing session is restored the next time the browser is opened, it will reopen the identical scam website.

-Quite often scam websites get opened by PUAs.
-Most apps of this type are designed to record browsing-related data such as IP addresses, entered search queries, URLs of visited websites, geolocations and so on.
-It possible that some of them might be designed to collect sensitive/personal data too.
-Their developers share collected data with third parties (possibly, cyber criminals) who misuse it to generate revenue.
-Another problem with these apps is that they often display intrusive ads too.
-Various coupons, banners, surveys, pop-up ads and other annoying and deceptive ads.
-If clicked, these ads usually redirect people to questionable pages.
-However, they might be designed to execute scripts that download and install unwanted apps as well.
+Scam websites are often opened by PUAs.
+Most apps of this type record browsing-related data such as IP addresses, entered search queries, URLs of visited websites, geolocations, and so on.
+Some are designed to collect sensitive/personal data.
+Developers share the data with third parties (possibly, cyber criminals) who misuse it to generate revenue.
+Another problem with these apps is that they often display intrusive ads such as coupons, banners, surveys, pop-up ads, and other annoying and deceptive ads.
+If clicked, they usually redirect people to dubious pages, however, they might also be designed to execute scripts that download and install PUAs.

 |Name||"Your Windows Computer Could Be Infected With Viruses!" virus|